Cold Email

 A technical guide to cold email automation in 2026 -- domain setup, SPF/DKIM/DMARC, warmup timelines, sending limits, and inbox rotation to protect deliverability.

-Cold email automation lets you send hundreds of personalized outreach emails per day without manually writing each one.
-Done correctly, it produces 3-8% reply rates, costs $200-400/month in tools, and requires less than 2 hours per week to maintain once running.
-Done incorrectly, it destroys your domain reputation in 2-3 weeks, gets your company flagged as spam, and can permanently damage your ability to send any business email from that domain.
+Cold email automation lets you send hundreds of personalized outreach emails per day without writing each one by hand.
+Get it right and you'll see 3-8% reply rates, spend $200-400/month on tools, and need maybe 2 hours a week to babysit it once it's running.
+Get it wrong and you'll burn your domain reputation in 2-3 weeks.
+Worst case, you permanently break your ability to send any business email from that domain.

-The difference is infrastructure.
-This guide covers every technical step: domain setup, DNS records, warmup, sending limits, list hygiene, and inbox rotation.
-Follow these in order.
+The whole game is infrastructure.
+Below are the technical steps in order: domain setup, DNS records, warmup, sending limits, list hygiene, inbox rotation.
+Don't skip ahead.

-The first rule of cold email automation: never send cold outreach from your primary business domain.
+Rule one of cold email: never send cold outreach from your primary business domain.

-If your company is acme.com, do not send cold email from hello@acme.com.
-Instead, buy secondary domains -- variations of your company name -- and send from those.
+If your company is acme.com, don't send cold email from hello@acme.com.
+Buy secondary domains, variations of your company name, and send from those instead.

-Why this matters: If a cold email campaign damages your sender reputation (too many bounces, spam complaints, or aggressive spam filter triggers), it will only affect the secondary domain.
-Your main domain -- the one you use for customer communication, contracts, and internal email -- stays clean.
+Why this matters.
+If a campaign tanks your sender reputation (too many bounces, complaints, spam triggers), the damage is contained to the secondary domain.
+Your main domain stays clean for the stuff that actually matters: customers, contracts, internal email.
 Domain naming patterns that work:

 Primary DomainAcceptable Secondary Domains